If you’re planning to attend law school but aren’t sure what to major in for your undergrad studies, you’re not alone.

 Arts and Humanities

-Top law schools target philosophy majors because their coursework has taught them how to understand, analyze, and interpret situations, as well as build theories and apply principles.
+Top law schools target philosophy majors because their coursework has taught them how to understand, analyze, interpret situations, and build theories and apply ethical and rhetorical principles.

-The Philosophy coursework also trains students on how to create compelling, cohesive, and logical arguments by examining available evidence.
+Philosophy coursework also trains students to create compelling, cohesive, and logical arguments by examining the available evidence.
 These students also develop an understanding of how humans think, are enlightened about various opinions and worldviews, and possess confident speaking skills.

-All these attributes are essential for thriving in law school and practicing law, which explains the high LSAT scores and above 80 percent acceptance rate of applicants with a Philosophy major.
+All these attributes are essential for thriving in law school and practicing law, which explains the high LSAT scores (they average around 157) and above 80 percent acceptance rate of applicants with a philosophy major.

-This is one of the best majors for law school, not just because of its high acceptance rate in top law schools, but also because of the real-world applications of its teachings in legal practice.
+Psychology is one of the best majors for law school, not just because of its high acceptance rate in top law schools (over 73 percent) but also because of the real-world applications of its teachings in legal practice.

-A Psychology major gives you an insight into the human mind – how it is motivated, influenced, and operates.
-It also covers human behavior and how certain experiences motivate certain actions.
-For a lawyer, this is a powerful skill that helps with predicting an argument’s course and how best to counter it.
+A psychology major gives you an insight into the human mind — how it is motivated, influenced, and operates.
+It also covers human behavior and how certain experiences may motivate certain actions.
+This is a powerful skill for a lawyer that can help predict an argument’s course and how best to counter it.

 Law schools want applicants that major in this field because they have the skills to communicate effectively with various types of people in many situations.
-They also have the skills to steer conversations as they please, and root out answers through questioning.
+They also have the skills to steer conversations and root out answers through questioning.

 There are a variety of science courses that you can major in to increase your chances of getting into law school.
 Some of the most popular are chemistry, biology, ecology, animal sciences, natural sciences, and others.

-Applicants who’ve majored in these courses historically have a law school acceptance rate of around 80 percent.
-Law schools are attracted to this category of applicants because of the research and analytical skills picked up in college, and the unique niches of legal practice such applicants may end up in, such as pharmaceutical or environmental law.
+Applicants who’ve majored in these courses have a law school acceptance rate of around 80 percent (but it can vary anywhere from 76% – 90% depending on the science).
+Law schools are attracted to this category of applicants because of the learned research and analytical skills and the unique niches of legal practice in which applicants may end up, such as pharmaceutical or environmental law.

-That said, majoring in political science can still be helpful if you intend on practicing law since it exposes you to various aspects of the judicial system.
-Studying political science introduces you to the structure of the law, how laws are implemented, the operation of the Constitution, how different courts operate, historical cases, foreign policy, foreign legal systems, and more.
+That said, majoring in political science can still be helpful if you intend to practice law since it exposes you to various aspects of the judicial system.
+For example, studying political science introduces you to the structure of the law, how laws are implemented, the operation of the Constitution, how different courts operate, historical cases, foreign policy, foreign legal systems, and more.

 It also teaches public speaking, comprehensive reading, and writing skills, all of which law schools look for in applicants.
-The acceptance rate for Political Science majors is around 80 percent.
+The acceptance rate for political science majors is around 77 percent, which is up there with other high-acceptance-rate majors.

-Majoring in corporate business or business administration is a great pre-law choice.
-Law schools find applicants with this major appealing because of the difficult coursework involved and the skills the courses provide.
+Majoring in corporate or business administration is a great pre-law choice.
+Law schools find applicants with this major appealing because of the difficult coursework involved and the courses’ skills.
+While some other majors are universal for law school, business majors are better for those going into a specific type of law.

 Because of the rigors of studying this course, graduating with a 3.50 GPA or above may be more difficult than with the others on our list of best majors for law school.
 But if you do manage to graduate with a high GPA, top-ranked law schools will definitely consider you as a prime candidate for admission.

-Law schools also want candidates that major in this because it hones skills like reading, writing, public speaking, document drafting, familiarity with business processes, negotiations, critical thinking, problem-solving, and more.
+Law schools also want candidates that major in business because it hones skills like reading, writing, public speaking, document drafting, familiarity with business processes, negotiations, critical thinking, problem-solving, and more.

 Other Good Options